redhillaviation/redhillaviation.github.io/index.md

 <p>Redhill aerodrome is a licensed airfield with three runways and full Air Traffic Control.
 It is open 0900 to 1700 during winter months and 0900 to 1900 during the summer, extensions can also be arranged.</p>

-<p>We also offer a full range of air experience flights, ranging from a 30 minute taster flight to a "land-away" experience to enjoy with friends/family.
+<p>We also offer a full range of <a href="{{ site.url }}/experience-flights">air experience flights</a>, ranging from a 30 minute taster flight to a "land-away" experience to enjoy with friends/family.
 For the really adventurous, we offer aerobatic flights too!<p>

 <p><img src="{{ site.url }}/images/aerosjpg.jpg" alt="aerobatics"/>Check out <a href="https://www.facebook.com/video.php?v=944451842239362&set=vb.187356691282218&type=2&theater">this video</a> of one of our aerobatics experiences!